bcmi/Image-Harmonization-Dataset-iHarmony4/README.md

 # Experiments

-When conducting experiments, we merge the training sets of all four sub-datasets as a whole training set to learn the model, and evaluate it on the test set of each sub-dataset and the whole test set.
+When conducting experiments, we merge training sets of four sub-datasets as a whole training set to train the model, and evaluate it on the test set of each sub-dataset and the whole test set.
 Here we show some example results of different baselines on our dataset.